Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given that there is no output schema, the description compensates by describing the return format (JSON with directory path).
-It covers use cases, alternative tools, and behavioral flags, making it fully complete for a simple tool with good annotations.
+Despite no output schema, description notes return format (JSON with directory path).
+Also provides usage guidance and sibling references, making it complete for a simple tool.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.